manuGil/GitCoDev/gitcodev/lesson2.md

 Switched to branch 'b1'
 ```
 Understanding the `A`:
-The letter A stands for "Added".
+The letter *A* stands for *"Added"*.
 This indicates that these files have been added to the staging area (also known as the **index**) in Git.
 The staging area is where you prepare changes before committing them to the repository.

-Removing Tracking from `b1`:
+Removing Tracking from `B1`:

 ```shell
 git rm --cached directory/dontrackme.txt